Detroit Fire Department: Emergency Medical Services

 The DFD operates a separate Emergency Medical Services Division.
 In September 2013, Automated External Defibrillators (AED devices) were put in service on the fire apparatus as a first step into performing life support to citizens as first responders.
 As of 2015, Detroit firefighters are trained medical first responders and have the ability to handle patient care until Emergency Medical Services units arrive.

 The Emergency Medical Services division operates with limited manpower.
 As a result, many calls are handled by the DFD until a unit is available.
 The availability of Emergency Medical Services units is often compromised due to the number of calls in a city which has a lot of violence, citizens calling 911 for non-emergencies, as well as the breaking down of the Emergency Medical Services rigs due to age, mileage, and lack of proper maintenance.

 Thanks to Mayor Bing's collaboration with the business community, Roger Penske sponsored 23 new ambulances for the department, which were put into service in the summer of 2013.
 Many of these, however, soon developed defects.
 More new ambulances were purchased throughout the following years.

 Fire station locations

 As of February 2019, there are a total of 38 fire stations in the city of Detroit, not including the Fire Headquarters.
-There are 27 Engine Companies, 13 Ladder Companies, 6 Tactical Mobile Squads, a Fireboat, and a Hazardous Material Response Unit as well as 24 Medic Ambulances and several specialized units.
+There are 27 Engine Companies, 13 Ladder Companies, 6 Tactical Mobile Squads, 2 Fireboats, and 2 Hazardous Material Response Units as well as 24 Medic Ambulances and several specialized units.
 These fire stations and companies are organized into 8 battalions, each headed by one Battalion Chief each shift.